DSLsofMath/DSLsofMath/2017/CourseReport.md

-# Course report for DSLsofMath [1] course instance 2017
+# Course report for the DSLsofMath [1] course instance 2017

 Patrik Jansson